Cameron Smith wins The Players with big putts and gutsy shot

 This was as much about family.
 Smith, so unflappable in the tense pressure that featured 26 holes on Monday, choked up when he talked about his mother and sister, whom he had not seen more than two years because of travel restrictions Down Under during the pandemic.

-Smith makes his home down the road in Jacksonville Beach, and he happily went to the airport this week for a special reunion.
+Smith makes his home about five miles down the road in Ponte Vedra Beach, and he happily went to the airport last week for a special reunion.

 They watched him capture the biggest prize in golf next to the majors.